jalcine/sqlite-hypercore/README.md

 ## Contributing

-The primary repository for this project is stored at [git.jacky.wtf][1] and mirrored to [github.com][].
+The primary repository for this project is stored at [git.jacky.wtf][] and mirrored to [github.com][].
 You can use whichever code forge you'd prefer.

 ## Things to Do